 ANTH 608 History and Memory (3) History and collective memory as culturally formed and politically contested realities.
 The role of narrative, ritual, and media technologies in shaping representations of the past.
 Pre: graduate standing.

-ANTH 610 Anthropology of Tourism (3) Social and cultural analysis of tourism practices, with emphasis on Hawai'i, Asia and the Pacific.
+ANTH 610 Cultural Geographies of Tourism (3) Social and cultural analysis of tourism practices, with emphasis on Hawai‘i, Asia and the Pacific.
 Tourism in relation to consumer culture, transnational flows of people and images, post-colonial politics, performance and identity formation.
+(Cross-listed as GEOG 610)

 ANTH 611 Contemporary Anthropological Theory (3) Graduate seminar that examines the history of theory in sociocultural anthropology from 1960 to present.
 Designed to be taken in sequence after 601.
 Pre: 601 or concurrent.
 (Once a year)